qasimwarraich/VAMR_Summary/VAMR.md

 5. **How  would  you  design  a  mobile  tourist  app?
 The  user  points  the phone  in  the  direction  of  a landmark and the app displays tag with the name of it.
-How would you implement it?**e
+How would you implement it?**

 6. **Assume  that  we  have  several  images  downloaded  from  flicker showing  the  two  towers  of Grossmünster.
 Since  such  images  were